kigster/arli/README.md

     urL: https://github.com/jfturcot/SimpleTimer
 ```

-Basically a simple pairing of a library/project name
-(which also happens to be the local directory it's cloned into)
-and a remote URL.
+Libraries with `url` field provided, will use that URL.
+If no url field is provided, the Arduino Library index is searched for the name and version, and if found uses that.
+(NOTE: current version still requires URL field, but the index lookup will be implemented shortly).

-The gem was created to fill the need of managing many external
-libraries for an Arduino projects in a consistent way.
-Arli's
-API was loosely inspired by Bundler.
+The gem was created to fill the need of slightly more complex Arduino projects that DO NOT use Arduino IDE, and instead use other technologies, such as `ArduinoCmake`  in managing many Arduino libraries  in a consistent way.
+Arli's API was loosely inspired by Bundler.

 ## Installation

-Install the gem globally like this:
+Install the `arli` ruby gem as follows:

 ```bash
 # if using rbenv, or rvm